Top secret’s to keeping your guitar in tune

 Let me explain.
 When you tune up to a note, the string is being pulled by the machine head, with the string, the bridge, the headstock, and machine heads all being under equal pressure.

 When you tune down to the note, there are a few problems that go on.

-How do you solve this? easy!
-Always tune up no matter what.
+How do you solve this?
+Easy!
+Always tune up to pitch, no matter what.

 Let's say you want to go to Drop D tuning from E Standard, you need to